 Too much of anything is bad for you.
 This applies to retinol as well.
-It is advisable to do a patch test before you start using retinol on your face is advisable to ensure the skin does not react negatively.
+Doing a patch test before you use retinol on your face is advisable to ensure the skin does not react negatively.

 Like any other skincare ingredient, your skin will take time to adjust to retinol.
 Flakiness, flushed skin, itchy skin, scaling of the skin, excessive skin dryness, and occasional breakouts may appear after you incorporate retinol into your skincare regimen.
 Less common side effects include acne flare-ups, skin inflammation, slight discoloration of the skin, sensitivity to UV light, etc.

 If you are expecting or think you might be pregnant, check with your doctor before using retinol.
 Never use retinol and alpha hydroxy acids together.
 This can cause redness and irritation.
 If you have accidentally used the two ingredients together, pop an anti-inflammatory pill to calm the skin.